Dynamic Sparse Training for Deep Reinforcement Learning: Experiments and Results

-\textbf{Sparsity Level.} Finally, we analyze the learning behavior and the performance of our proposed method using different sparsity levels.
-The sparsity level of the network is controlled by the hyperparameters $\lambda^{1}$ and $\lambda^{2}$ as discussed in section \ref{method}.
-Figure \ref{different_sparsity_level} shows the learning curves of each model with different sparsity levels along with the learning curve of the TD3 algorithm using dense networks.
-By removing 25\% of the connections and trains the sparse topology dynamically using our proposed DS-TD3, we can achieve a faster learning speed and a performance increase of 2.11\%.
+\textbf{Sparsity Level.} We analyze the performance of our proposed method using different sparsity levels.
+Figure \ref{different_sparsity_level} shows the learning curves of the dense TD3 and DS-TD3.
+By removing 25\% of the connections and training the sparse topology dynamically using DS-TD3, we can achieve a faster learning speed and a performance increase of 2.11\%.
 More interestingly, with a higher reduction in the size of the networks by 50\%, we achieve a much faster learning speed.
-However, when the network has a very high sparsity level (i.e. the network has 20\% of the connections), it fails to learn effective representations for the reinforcement learning setting.
-Learning DRL agents using very high sparse networks is still an open challenging task.
+However, when the network has a very high sparsity level (i.e., 80\%), it fails to learn effective representations for the reinforcement learning setting.
+Learning DRL agents using very high sparse networks is still an open-challenging task.

+\textbf{Learning Behavior and Speed.} DRL agents learn through trial-and-error due to the lack of true labels.
+An agent starts training with samples generated from a purely exploratory policy, and new samples are drawn from the learning policy over time.
+Our results show that dynamic sparse agents have faster adaptability to the newly improved samples, thanks to the generalization ability of sparse neural networks~\cite{hoefler2021sparsity}.
+This leads to higher learning speed, especially at the beginning of the training.
+We hypothesize that dense neural networks, being over-parameterized, are more prone to memorize and overfit the inaccurate samples.
+A longer time is required to adapt to the newly added samples by the improved policy and forget the old ones.

+To validate this hypothesis, we analyze the behavior of a dense TD3 agent when it starts training with samples generated from a learned policy instead of a purely exploratory one.
+We use two learned policies trained for $5\times10^5$ and $7\times10^5$ steps to draw the initial samples (see Appendix \ref{appendix:learningspeed}).
+We performed this experiment on HalfCheetah-v3.
+As illustrated in Figure \ref{initialbuffer}, the learning speed of DS-TD3 and TD3 becomes close to each other at the beginning.
+Afterward, DS-TD3 performs better than TD3 since the new samples are generated from the current learning policies.
+With initial samples drawn from more improved policy (Figure \ref{initial_70}), dense TD3 learns faster.
+It achieves higher performance than the baseline that starts learning with samples drawn from the policy trained for $5\times10^5$ steps (Figure \ref{initial_50}).
+On the other hand, DS-TD3 is more robust to over-fitting, less affected by the initial samples, and quickly adapt to the improved ones over time.